Share this article

 It is the accumulation of these discrepancies that poses the problem.
 The system becomes more difficult for the user to understand.
 Each correction becomes more expensive than the last.

-The more the consistency debt accumulates, the longer and more expensive it is to correct.
+The more technical debt accumulates, the longer and more expensive it is to fix.
+Three main aspects are impacted:

 Users have to make an extra effort to understand: their confidence decreases and abandonment increases.